Rei-SwitchBot/faq/en-us/Meter.md

 Note:

-1. If you do not enable the cloud service for the Meter/Meter Plus, the temperature and humidity data displayed in the widget will be the data at the time it is added and will not be updated forever.
+1. If you do not enable the Third-party Service for the Meter/Meter Plus, the temperature and humidity data displayed in the widget will be the data at the time it is added and will not be updated forever.

 2. Long press on the